 Contributed by Anja Jessica Paessler

-Eager to learn more about DB2 for z/OS temporal data management?
+Want to learn more about archive transparency and DB 11 on z/OS?
 Read the IBM Redbooks publication Managing Ever Increasing Amounts of Data with DB2 for z/OS Using Temporal Data Management, Archive Transparency, and the DB2 Analytics Accelerator.